 - ¾ lb lean ground pork

 - 2 cups cooked rice previously frozen is best or slightly undercooked rice

-- ¼ cup chicken broth optional, if rice is not combining well with meat
+- ¼ cup chicken or beef broth optional, if rice is not combining well with meat

 - 1 tsp white pepper white pepper is finer ground than regular black pepper